stupidfive/SheddingPython/project/pj1/Execution of Paladin.md

 ## Output

 One line per case.
-If you can win the game in this turn, output "Mrghllghghllghg!"
-(Without quotes), Otherwise, output "Tell you a joke, the execution of Paladin."
+If you can win the game in this turn, output "Mrghllghghllghg!" (without quotes), Otherwise, output "Tell you a joke, the execution of Paladin."
 You will win the game if you attack enemy hero with your minions and make his/her HP less or equal than 0.

 ## Sample